-- Friendly Enemy: Not totally, but the Vampire Hunter is one role the mafia will not want to kill, as they can kill a big threat to the mafia in vampires.
-Some Vampire Hunters will actually reveal themselves to the town, in the hope then that the mafia will leave them alone.
+- Friendly Enemy: Not totally, but the Vampire Hunter is one role the Mafia will not want to kill, as they can kill a big threat to the Mafia in vampires.
+Some Vampire Hunters will actually reveal themselves to the town, in the hope then that the Mafia will leave them alone.

 - Vampire Hunter: Is Exactly What It Says on the Tin, as if he or a vampire visits the other, the vampire dies regardless.

-- Wooden Stake: Their Weapon of Choice (at least until all the Vampire are dead and they pick up a gun).
+- Wooden Stake: Their Weapon of Choice (at least until all the Vampires are dead and they pick up a gun).
 A cross-shaped stake is featured in their avatar, and they use it to kill vampires in their kill messages.

 - Armor-Piercing Attack: The Veteran deals a Powerful Attack, piercing through Basic Defense.

-- Counter Attack: When he goes on alert, he kills anyone who attacks him (as well as anyone else unfortunate enough to visit him).
+- Counter-Attack: When he goes on alert, he kills anyone who attacks him (as well as anyone else unfortunate enough to visit him).

 - One-Man Army: The Veteran is the only Town role who can kill multiple players in one night, as a Veteran on alert will kill all visitors.

-- Self Offense: Unfortunately, even townies aren't safe from visiting him while he's on alert.
+- Self-Offense: Unfortunately, even townies aren't safe from visiting him while he's on alert.